 • Roquette, a French family-owned global leader in plant-based ingredients and a leading provider of pharmaceutical excipients, in its $2.85 billion acquisition of the Pharma Solutions segment of U.S. headquartered International Flavors & Fragrances Inc., an industry leader in food, beverage, health, and biosciences.

-• Warburg Pincus in its $2.16 billion sale of Sundyne to Honeywell International.
+• Warburg Pincus in its $2.16 billion sale of Sundyne, a global manufacturer of pumps and compressors for the industrial and energy sectors, to Honeywell International.

 • General Mills, a leading American producer of packaged consumer foods, in its $2.1 billion sale of its U.S. and Canada yogurt businesses, to Lactalis, a French multinational dairy products group, and Groupe Sodiaal, France’s largest dairy cooperative.

-• GSK, a UK headquartered global biopharma company, in its up to $2 billion acquisition of Boston Pharmaceuticals’ lead asset efimosfermin alfa.
+• GSK, a UK headquartered global biopharma company, in its up to $2 billion acquisition of Boston Pharmaceuticals’ lead asset efimosfermin.

 • Lenovo, a Chinese multinational technology company, in its $2 billion strategic collaboration with Alat, a wholly owned subsidiary of the PIF, established to create a global business in electronics and advanced industrials, in the Middle East and Africa region.